0xAX/linux-insides/SyncPrim/linux-sync-6.md

 Introduction
 --------------------------------------------------------------------------------

-This is the sixth part of the chapter which describes [synchronization primitives](https://en.wikipedia.org/wiki/Synchronization_\(computer_science\)) in the Linux kernel and in the previous parts we finished to consider different [readers-writer lock](https://en.wikipedia.org/wiki/Readers%E2%80%93writer_lock) synchronization primitives.
+This is the sixth part of the chapter which describes [synchronization primitives](https://en.wikipedia.org/wiki/Synchronization_(computer_science)) in the Linux kernel and in the previous parts we finished to consider different [readers-writer lock](https://en.wikipedia.org/wiki/Readers%E2%80%93writer_lock) synchronization primitives.
 We will continue to learn synchronization primitives in this part and start to consider a similar synchronization primitive which can be used to avoid the `writer starvation` problem.
 The name of this synchronization primitive is - `seqlock` or `sequential locks`.

 We know from the previous [part](https://0xax.gitbook.io/linux-insides/summary/syncprim/linux-sync-5) that [readers-writer lock](https://en.wikipedia.org/wiki/Readers%E2%80%93writer_lock) is a special lock mechanism which allows concurrent access for read-only operations, but an exclusive lock is needed for writing or modifying data.
 As we may guess, it may lead to a problem which is called `writer starvation`.
 In other words, a writer process can't acquire a lock as long as at least one reader process which acquired a lock holds it.
 So, in the situation when contention is high, it will lead to situation when a writer process which wants to acquire a lock will wait for it for a long time.

 The `seqlock` synchronization primitive can help solve this problem.

-As in all previous parts of this [book](https://github.com/0xAX/linux-insides/blob/master/SUMMARY.md), we will try to consider this synchronization primitive from the theoretical side and only than we will consider [API](https://en.wikipedia.org/wiki/Application_programming_interface) provided by the Linux kernel to manipulate with `seqlocks`.
+As in all previous parts of this [book](https://github.com/0xAX/linux-insides/blob/master/SUMMARY.md), we will try to consider this synchronization primitive from the theoretical side and only than we will consider [API](https://en.wikipedia.org/wiki/Application_programming_interface) provided by the Linux kernel to manipulate the `seqlocks`.

 So, let's start.

 Sequential lock
 --------------------------------------------------------------------------------

 So, what is a `seqlock` synchronization primitive and how does it work?
-Let's try to answer on these questions in this paragraph.
+Let's try to answer these questions in this paragraph.
 Actually `sequential locks` were introduced in the Linux kernel 2.6.x.
 Main point of this synchronization primitive is to provide fast and lock-free access to shared resources.
 Since the heart of `sequential lock` synchronization primitive is [spinlock](https://0xax.gitbook.io/linux-insides/summary/syncprim/linux-sync-1) synchronization primitive, `sequential locks` work in situations where the protected resources are small and simple.
 Additionally write access must be rare and also should be fast.

 Work of this synchronization primitive is based on the sequence of events counter.
 Actually a `sequential lock` allows free access to a resource for readers, but each reader must check existence of conflicts with a writer.
 This synchronization primitive introduces a special counter.
 The main algorithm of work of `sequential locks` is simple: Each writer which acquired a sequential lock increments this counter and additionally acquires a [spinlock](https://0xax.gitbook.io/linux-insides/summary/syncprim/linux-sync-1).
 When this writer finishes, it will release the acquired spinlock to give access to other writers and increment the counter of a sequential lock again.